GuardianLabs/signgen/readme.md

 If parameter is a struct, use "struct: true" flag

 All the undefined structs will be mocked with { exists: true }
+All the enums will be mocked with { EXISTS }

 cli -c -s will automatically launch generated tests